cde-ev/cdedb2/doc/source/Realm_Assembly_Voting-Details.rst

   Anton=Berta=Daniel>Charly

-We may not assign all choices, so also the following would be a legal vote
+We may not assign all individual votes, so also the following would be a legal vote

 * |uncheck| Anton
 * |check| Berta